nowak0x01/WPXStrike/README.md

 # Contributing
 Pull requests are more than welcome.<br>
 I will try to maintain this project updated, whenever possible by adding new exploits in the `CustomExploits()` module.<br>
-If u want to contribute with this, adding new `CustomExploits()` or improving the code, I'll be very grateful.
+If u want to contribute with this, adding new exploit functions to `CustomExploits()` or improving the code, I'll be very grateful.